 Cases of medical negligence can be quite complex and sensitive, sometimes difficult to prove.
 This guide looks at how hard it actually is to prove that negligence occurred.

 Medical negligence is one of the most complex areas of law.
-In addition to tackling the technical aspects of modern medicine, medical negligence solicitors must challenge the decision-making and actions of people entrusted with the health, care and even lives of patients.
+Medical negligence solicitors do more than tackling the technical aspects of modern medicine.
+They must also challenge the decision-making and actions of people entrusted with the health, care and lives of patients.

 If you think that your medical professional has caused you harm in the course of their care of you, and are wondering “how hard is it to prove medical negligence”, it is important that you speak with a specialist medical negligence solicitor as soon as possible after the incident.